dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

 }
 ```

-### Parameterized Cascade
+### Parameterized `@cascade`

-@cascade can also optionally take a list of fields as an argument.
-This changes the default behaviour to consider only the supplied fields as mandatory instead of all the fields for a type.
+The `@cascade` directive can optionally take a list of fields as an argument.
+This changes the default behaviour, considering only the supplied fields as mandatory instead of all the fields for a type.

-In the example below, name is supplied in the fields argument.
-Listed fields are also automatically cascaded as a required argument to nested selection sets.
+Listed fields are automatically cascaded as a required argument to nested selection sets.

-For example, name is supplied in the fields argument below, so for an author to be in the query response it must have a name and if it has a subfield country, then that must also have name.
+In the example below, `name` is supplied in the `fields` argument.
+For an author to be in the query response, it must have a `name`, and if it has a `country` subfield, then that subfield must also have `name`.

 ```graphql
 {
     queryAuthor  @cascade(fields:["name"]) {